perladvent/perldotcom/content/article/_pub_2002_08_20_perlandlwp.md

       my $response = $browser->get($url);

-See Chapter 5, "Forms" of *PerlÂ &Â LWP* for a longer discussion of HTML forms and of form data, as well as Chapter 6 through Chapter 9 for a longer discussion of extracting data from HTML.
+See Chapter 5, "Forms" of *Perl & LWP* for a longer discussion of HTML forms and of form data, as well as Chapter 6 through Chapter 9 for a longer discussion of extracting data from HTML.